breandan/kotlingrad/README.md

 ## Grammar

-For a detailed grammar and reduction semantics, please see [the specification](specification.md).
+For a detailed grammar and semantics, please refer to the [the Kotlin∇ specification](specification.md).

 ## UML Diagram